RobinDeCroock/powerbi-docs.nl-nl/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### <a name="november-2017"></a>November 2017
 #### <a name="iphone-x-optimization"></a>iPhone X-optimalisatie

-De appindeling voor iPhone X is geoptimaliseerd, zodat u uw gegevens in stijl op elk apparaat kunt verkennen.
+De app-indeling voor iPhone X is geoptimaliseerd, zodat u uw gegevens in stijl op elk apparaat kunt verkennen.

 ### <a name="october-2017"></a>Oktober 2017
 #### <a name="filters-for-phone-reports-in-android"></a>Filters voor telefoonrapporten in Android